by-jp/www.byjp.me/content/notes/twitter/27178601/index.md

 - imported
 - from-twitter
 ---
-in Nador - so very hungry... and yet unable to eat\!
+in Nador - so very hungry... and yet unable to eat!
 Home soon tho.